digitaldonkey/guru/Readme.txt

 Drupal 8 Guru Theme
 ===================

-Guru is Drupal 8 theme base with kss styleguide.
+Guru is a Drupal 8 base theme with kss styleguide.

-It’s not a ready made out of the box theme you just need to enable, but a a gulp based theme workflow to enable *in browser* style *guide driven* theme development.
+It’s not a ready made out of the box theme you just need to enable, but a a gulp based theme workflow to enable *in browser* style *guide driven* and mobile first theme development.

 Target audience
 ~~~~~~~~~~~~~~~